yamankatby/firebase-extensions/generate-og-image/README.md

 # Generate Open Graph Images

-> **Note** This extension is still in beta.
-If you have any feedback, please [file an issue]().
-Also, if you find this extension useful, please consider giving it a star 🌟
+> **Note** This extension is still in beta, if you find any bugs or have any suggestions, please [file an issue](https://github.com/yamankatby/firebase-extensions/issues/new).
+Also, if you find this extension useful, please consider giving the repository a star ⭐️.

 [![Follow me on Twitter](https://img.shields.io/twitter/follow/yamankatby?style=social)](https://twitter.com/intent/follow?screen_name=yamankatby)